 - A. The following are proposed LA City Short Term Emergency Assistance Program guidelines for eligible tenants to apply for rental assistance: - 1.
 Renter of residential rental property living within Los Angeles city limits - 2.
 Household income must be below 80% AMI26 - 3.
 Description of one-time economic hardship - 4.
-Employees of agency providers and their direct family members are ineligible for rental assistance. - B. In addition to the initial tenant eligibility criteria, the following would be proposed for the Short-Term Emergency Assistance Program: - 1.
-Signed W-9 form by the participating landlord that will receive the rental assistance payment.
+Employees of agency providers and their direct family members are ineligible for rental assistance.

+B. In addition to the initial tenant eligibility criteria, the following would be proposed for the Short-Term Emergency Assistance Program:

+- 1. Signed W-9 form by the participating landlord that will receive the rental assistance payment.
 However, if the landlord is not participating, tenants will be allowed to receive rental assistance directly for rental arrears only and under limited circumstances which will not require any further follow-up by administrative agencies regarding the rental assistance payment.
 27 If the landlord fails to participate and files an unlawful detainer against the tenant, LAHD will recommend an affirmative defense to protect tenants from eviction. - 2.
-Only provide rental assistance once a year, if the rental assistance request provided the total maximum amount allowed per term.
+Only provide rental assistance once a year, if the rental assistance request provided the total maximum amount allowed per term. - 3.
+Aside from prioritizing low-income households with income below 30% AMI, the program will provide priority for tenant households living in long term rent-stabilized rental units.
+Long term would be defined as residing at a rental unit for six continuous years in a rent-stabilized qualified building.
+Further, additional priorities shall be made for disabled and senior tenants, tenants living in affordable housing units, households with minor children.